Noruz and Haftseen

 • sir (garlic): we love garlic in our food but we also believe that garlic is a symbol of health

-• sumac is our indigenous spice
+• sumac is our indigenous herb

 • sepand is a sort of grain or seed that Iranians flame and smoke to keep the bad eye or bad spirit away